Routers

 Plunge Router

-Can be adjusted for depth of cut as the basic router, however the bit is above the base so it can be positioned over the material to be routed then pushed down to make the cut.
+Plunge routers can be adjusted for depth of cut as with a basic router, however the bit is above the base so it can be positioned over the material to be routed then pushed down to make the cut.

 Combo Packages

 Combo packages offer the best of both worlds, including both types of bases.
-Many uses attach the fixed base to a router table plate and use the router freehand with the plunge base.
+Many users attach the fixed base to a router table plate and use the router freehand with the plunge base.

 Overhead Routers